Beta-glucans: benefits, dosage, contraindications

 Anticancer

 Beta-glucans interact directly with immune cell receptors, such as macrophages and dendritic cells.
 They activate these cells by stimulating cytokine production, enhancing the immune response against tumor cells.
-Clinical studies have shown a significant reduction in tumor progression in patients treated with beta-glucans in addition to anti-cancer therapies.
+Clinical studies have shown a significant reduction in tumor progression in patients treated with beta-glucans as an adjunct to anticancer therapies.

 Hypolipidemic

-Beta-glucans reduce LDL cholesterol levels due to their ability to form a viscous gel in the intestine.
-This gel traps bile acids and increases their excretion by forcing the liver to use more cholesterol to synthesize new ones.
-This way, circulating cholesterol levels are reduced, as demonstrated in clinical studies.
+Beta-glucans reduce LDL cholesterol levels thanks to their ability to form a viscous gel in the intestine.
+This gel traps bile acids and increases their excretion, forcing the liver to use more cholesterol to synthesize new bile acids.
+This thereby lowers circulating cholesterol levels, as demonstrated in clinical studies.

 Usages associés